xiix0/scam/README.md

-You are deeply attached to your friends and acquaintances.
+You will obey or molten silver will be poured into your ears.